alaffin12/stackedit/Bastion.md

 Upkeep: 2 gp/wk
 *Harvest Herbs.* Creates a potion of healing, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 10 gp.
 *Harvest Poison.* Creates a vial of basic poison and a vial of antitoxin, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 10 gp.
-*Harvest Food.* Creates a fall food stand on the side of the road where your harvest is sold.
+*Harvest Food.* Creates a small food stand on the side of the road where your harvest is sold.
 Offsets the cost of upkeep.
 Earns 2 gp.

 **Laboratory**
 Upkeep: 20 gp/wk